 Information on remaining life, closure date or annual tonnage was not available.

+5.3.2.A Previously operated landfills continued.
+Please see Possum Hollow Landfill attachment.

 5.3.3 Household hazardous waste collection

 Periodically the Authority assists Counties with the collection of household hazardous waste.
 In the future, the Counties have expressed interest in developing a comprehensive household hazardous waste program that would be run at specific times of the year.
 The Counties would like to pay for this program out of their general fund instead of raising tipping fees at the transfer stations to cover the expenses.